 How do rollover accidents happen?

 A rollover accident is categorised as either untripped (caused by steering input, speed and friction) or tripped (caused by an external object).
+In passenger vehicles, tripped accidents are the most common, but in heavy vehicles it is more likely to be untripped accidents.

 Collision with another vehicle